 On May 11, 2010, Mr. Nye and Mr. James spoke further by telephone about a possible business combination transaction.
 Mr. James suggested that the transaction be structured as a merger of equals without a premium to shareholders of Martin Marietta or Vulcan.
-Mr. Nye told Mr. James that the exchange ratio in any transaction should reflect the relative contributions of the two companies and the corporate governance of the combined company going forward.
-They also discussed the roles of each of Mr. James and Mr. Nye in the combined company, and corporate governance of the combined company, in general.
+Mr. Nye told Mr. James that the exchange ratio in any transaction should reflect the relative contributions of the two companies and the corporate governance of the combined company, and corporate governance of the combined company, in general.
 Mr. James and Mr. Nye discussed blending the boards of directors of the two companies to create the board of directors of the combined company, and filling senior management positions with the best candidates from each of Martin Marietta and Vulcan.
 They also discussed possible names of the combined company.
 Mr. James and Mr. Nye then discussed potential synergies, and Mr. Nye expressed his view that, based on the cost savings measures he had implemented at Martin Marietta, he believed that as chief executive officer of the combined company, he could extract similar cost synergies at the combined company.
 Mr. Nye also presented to Mr. James his view of an operating structure for the combined company.
 Mr. James indicated that he would consider Mr. Nye's views as to potential synergies and how to most effectively realize synergies in a business combination.
 Mr. James suggested a structure in which assets required to be divested to satisfy regulatory requirements would be put into a separate company and spun off to shareholders in a tax-free transaction, and noted that management that did not remain with the combined company could have continuing roles with the new entity.
 Mr. Nye and Mr. James agreed to update their respective boards of directors and continue their discussions if appropriate.